Robert Thieme: Theological controversy

 D. Koopmans (Th.D) asserts Thieme's teachings are well within the bounds of scriptural orthodoxy.
 With respect to "the blood of Christ," Koopmans concludes "Walvoord's views are essentially the same as Thieme's" on page 56 of his doctoral dissertation, where he devotes an entire chapter to the subject.
 Koopmans further states in conclusion: "the superficial accusations against Thieme are based on a failure to comprehend Thieme's total theological frame of reference."

 Robert Thieme’s doctrine of the soul has drawn significant controversy.
-He taught that the soul is imparted only at birth—a view some have interpreted as implicitly allowing for abortion.
-Although Thieme never explicitly supported abortion, he also refrained from publicly opposing it, a stance that has attracted criticism from many conservative Christians.
-Also contentious is Thieme’s teaching on the "right pastor."
-He asserted that most believers have a single pastor to whom they should listen exclusively for optimal spiritual growth.
-While some say "according to this view, congregants are expected to accept their pastor's teachings without question", Thieme taught that his job was only to communicate, and it was up the individual to accept or reject the teaching.
+He taught that soul life is imparted only at birth—a view some have interpreted as implicitly allowing for abortion.
+Although Thieme never explicitly supported abortion, he also refrained from publicly opposing it, a stance that has attracted criticism from some Christians.
+Thieme wrote a book on the origin of human life wherein he meticulously documented the scriptural, grammatical, and theological bases for his teaching.
+He cautioned against becoming emotional about an issue he considered to be a distraction to the spiritual life of the believer.

+Also contentious for some was Thieme’s teaching on the "right pastor."
+Thieme asserted that most believers have a single pastor to whom they should listen exclusively for optimal spiritual growth.
+While some critics believe this meant congregants were expected to accept their pastor's teaching without question, Thieme taught that his job was only to communicate, and that it was up the individual to accept or reject what was taught, and to find another church if they didn't like the teaching.
 Joe Wall has rejected this doctrine as fostering an unhealthy, authoritarian church culture.